-One of the big reasons why people like to use sat navs over their phones is because by using a sat nav, they don’t use up their phone’s data.
-Maps are saved on the sat nav, so there’s nothing to download.
-This also means that if you find yourself in an area with no mobile internet signal, your sat nav won’t leave you in the dark like a phone might.
+Maps are saved on a sat nav, so there’s nothing to download.
+If you find yourself in an area with no mobile internet signal, your sat nav won’t leave you in the dark like a phone might.

 Your battery will last longer

 Almost all sat navs will need to be plugged in while they’re being used – although some will have built-in batteries to help you find your way to your destination.

 However, even if your phone is plugged in, the extra resources needed to keep the screen, GPS and internet running can make your phone’s battery drain faster than it charges.

 By using a sat nav, you don’t have to worry about making sure your phone has some battery left for the drive home, or that it will run out of juice before you know where you are.

 And that’s not all!
 Here at Halfords, we can professionally hardwire your sat nav so that it’s always connected to your vehicle’s energy supply.
 You won’t need to worry about plugging it in every time you get in your car or forgetting and running out of battery.

 Through this service, your sat nav’s cables will be neatly wired around the dashboard and any trims and fed directly into your vehicle’s energy supply.
 The job will be carried out by one of our trained experts and they won’t need to dismantle your car’s interior or make any permanent changes.

 It’s that simple!
 You can learn more about our sat nav installation service here.